MUICT-SERU/SP2024-GPT/README.md

 ### Scripts
 BigQuery dataset retrieval scripts:
-- `retrieve-hn-stories.sql`: script used to retrieve Hacker News stories using the public Hacker News dataset.
+- `retrieve-hn-stories.sql`: Script used to retrieve Hacker News stories using the public Hacker News dataset.
-- `retrieve-hn-comments.sql`: script used to retrieve Hacker News comments based on the retrieved Hacker News stories.
+- `retrieve-hn-comments.sql`: Script used to retrieve Hacker News comments based on the retrieved Hacker News stories.
-- `retrieve-gh-metrics.sql`: script used to retrieve GitHub metrics using the public GitHub Archive dataset.
+- `retrieve-gh-metrics.sql`: Script used to retrieve GitHub metrics using the public GitHub Archive dataset.
 Requires the `retrieve-hn-stories.sql` script to be run and for the dataset to be stored for referencing repository URL first.
-- `retrieve-gh-metadata.sql`: script used to retrieve GitHub metadata based on the retrieved Hacker News stories.
+- `retrieve-gh-metadata.sql`: Script used to retrieve GitHub metadata based on the retrieved Hacker News stories.
 Metadata such as repository creation date is required certain parts such as RQ3 when identifying projects that were created at least 6 months prior to HN submission.

 Preliminary AI and GitHub repository filtering script:
-- `ai_keywords.txt`: list of AI keywords used in the script, with each keyword separated by newline.
+- `ai_keywords.txt`: List of AI keywords used in the script, with each keyword separated by newline.
-- `filter-ai-keywords.py`: script used to filter only for stories whose title contain AI keywords defined in the `ai_keywords.txt` file.
+- `filter-ai-keywords.py`: Script used to filter only for stories whose title contain AI keywords defined in the `ai_keywords.txt` file.
-- `filter-gh-repos.py`: script used to filter only for stories containing GitHub repositories URLs.
+- `filter-gh-repos.py`: Script used to filter only for stories containing GitHub repositories URLs.

 ### Schema